 Travelmonke is a registered local operator in Uganda with 10 years of excellence in operating safari in Murchison falls National Park.
 At Travelmonke, we prioritize unique eco-friendly tours aimed at offering back to local communities in Murchison falls National Park and other destinations to include; Kenya safaris, Tanzania and Rwanda.

-Our tailored tours are designed to fit all travellers interests from single to big groups with major emphasis on the finest hotels, amazing guides and good safari vehicles.
+Our tailored tours are designed to fit all travelers interests from single to big groups with major emphasis on the finest hotels, amazing guides and good safari vehicles.
 Our service has proven excellent over the years as indicated by our safari travel reviews.
 Booking a Murchison falls safari with us offers you an opportunity to travel in style enjoying life-changing safari experiences on a fairly priced safari well designed and fitted to your preference.

 Wildlife Game Drives